3 Days Touring Tokyo

 TO: Imperial Palace (1-1 Chiyoda, Chiyoda City, Tokyo 100-8111, Japan)

-TRANSPORTATION: walk 6 min to Shinjuku Station → Kudanshita Station via Local Motoyawata Shinjuku Line → Takebashi Station via Rapid Toyo-Katsutadai Tozai Line then walk another 5 min to the palace (15 min, 4 stops then 1 stop switch at Kudanshita Station, ¥290)
+TRANSPORTATION: Shinjuku Station → Kudanshita Station via Local Motoyawata Shinjuku Line → Takebashi Station via Rapid Toyo-Katsutadai Tozai Line (15 min, 4 stops then 1 stop, ¥290)

 Imperial Palace

 Begin your second day in Tokyo with a trip to the primary residence of the Emperor of Japan and the center of Japanese imperial power since the Meiji Restoration in 1868, the Imperial Palace.
-Standing on the site of the former Edo Castle, which was the seat of the Tokugawa shogunate, the palace complex includes traditional Japanese buildings and gardens which contain archeological remnants of past structures.
-Symbolizing Japan’s monarchy, which is the oldest hereditary monarchy in the world, the inherent security required of the Emperor's residence means most of the palace grounds aren’t open to the public.
-If you end up visiting on a Sunday or Monday you’ll be as unlucky as we were in our planning and your access will be limited to the East Gardens where you can enjoy classic Japanese landscape design for free amongst the moats, stone walls, and lush greenery which comprise this famous public green space.
-If you make more thoughtful plans than myself and visit any other day of the week, you have the opportunity to join special guided tours of the inner grounds and learn more about the history and significance of the royal site.
-While offered free of charge, only two tours occur per day and tickets are distributed to a set number of visitors on a first-come, first-serve basis.
+Standing on the site of the former Edo Castle, which was the seat of the Tokugawa shogunate, the palace complex includes traditional Japanese buildings and gardens with archeological remnants of past structures.
+Symbolizing Japan’s monarchy— the oldest hereditary monarchy in the world—the inherent security required around the Emperor's residence means most of the palace grounds aren’t open to the public.

 Woman exploring the Imperial Palace grounds in Tokyo.

+• While offered free of charge, only two tours occur per day and tickets are distributed to a set number of visitors on a first-come, first-serve basis.
 200 tickets are reserved for prior registered guests while 300 additional seats are set aside for daily walk-ins.
-Whether you decide to participate in the morning 10:00 AM tour or afternoon 1:30 PM tour, ticket distribution begins an hour before the tour time and registration follows thirty minutes after—meaning you need to prepare to arrive well in advance of the actual tour time to secure a spot.
-To receive walk-in tickets, bring a valid form of identification, which in most cases will be your passport, to the Kikyō-mon Gate of the Imperial Palace.
+Whether you decide to participate in the morning 10:00 AM tour or afternoon 1:30 PM tour, ticket distribution begins an hour before the tour time and registration follows 30 minutes after—meaning you need to prepare to arrive well in advance of the actual tour time to secure a spot.
+To receive walk-in tickets, bring a valid form of identification—which in most cases will be your passport—to the Kikyō-mon Gate of the Imperial Palace.
 Following entry, you’ll be asked to fill out a form with personal information, and if you plan for this activity well in advance you’ll fill out this same form online via an application which becomes available at 5:00 AM JST on the first day of the month preceding the intended tour date.

 Lunch - Tsukiji Market